Kaiseru1612/Kaiseru1612/README.md

 ### 👨🏻‍💻 &nbsp;About Me

 - 🤔 &nbsp; Exploring new technologies.
-- 🎓 &nbsp; Studying Computer Engineering at Ho Chi Minh University of Technology.
+- 🎓 &nbsp; Studied Computer Engineering at Ho Chi Minh University of Technology.
 - 📚 &nbsp; Looking for interesting project to work with.
 <br>